¶¡ÏãÔ°AV

 The primary aim of the process is ensuring the long-term financial sustainability of ¶¡ÏãÔ°AV, prioritizing the academic mission, student experience and financial support, and the university’s ability to deliver on the priorities outlined in the ¶¡ÏãÔ°AV What’s Next strategy.

-The budget is informed by critical economic and political factors, risk assessments, and the University Act of Canada.
+The budget is informed by critical economic and political factors, risk assessments, and the University Act.
 Global conflicts, shortfalls in international enrollments and increased inflation present key challenges for ¶¡ÏãÔ°AV as it plans for 2024-25.

 Tuition